 Low inventory and rising home prices

 In Florida, the positive trend continues.
 According to the FHFA House Price Index (HPI) Quarterly Report, home value appreciation in Florida has surpassed national growth and showed 7.1 percent price growth compared to Q1 2019.
 Home appreciation in several Florida metro areas ranked in the nation’s top 20 spots for year to year appreciation — Jacksonville at 9.1 percent, Orlando at 8.9 percent, Fort Lauderdale at 8.3 percent, and Tampa-St. Petersburg-Clearwater at 7.9 percent.
 Overall, the state ranked twelfth in the nation for house price appreciation from Q1 2019 to Q1 2020.
 By July, the statewide median home sales price was up 10.1 percent from last year.
+According to Orlando Biz Journal, new construction in Florida also exploded in July.

 Increasing home sales in Florida